 Heart attacks can obviously be fatal.
 Risk factors include hypertension, obesity and smoking.
 These last three things are all risks of causing snoring themselves, so you can see the spider’s web of interaction between all these factors.
 Note though, independent of that, sleep apnoea itself is another risk factor for CVD.
 All these factors should independently be addressed if you want to lower your risk of a heart attack.

 Strokes (Cerebrovascular Accidents – CVAs)

 Strokes are areas of brain death from an interrupted blood supply or bleed causing lack of oxygen.
 Most things that cause vascular problems to the heart are also related to vascular problems to the brain.
 This is the case here.
 Sleep apnoea may triple your chances of having a stroke by lowering the brain’s oxygen, raising blood pressure and preventing the brain from correcting the problems.

 Research at Yale University concluded that those who snore heavily are at 50% greater chance of contracting Type 2 Diabetes.
 This type of Diabetes is a further risk of heart attacks and strokes, which arguably further compounds the problems.

 It isn’t too surprising that there is a link between snoring and weight.
 Being overweight increases the risk of snoring.
 Obstructive sleep apnoea may be as common as 45% in people who suffer obesity.
-The surprising fact is that studies have suggested that the reverse may be true and that snoring may have an adverse effect on your weight!
+The surprising fact is that studies have suggested that the reverse may be true.
+Snoring may have an adverse effect on your weight!
 This probably happens in more than one way.
-Small amounts of loss of sleep is enough to alter your body hormones and this may have an adverse effect on weight.
+Small amounts of loss of sleep is enough to alter your body hormones.
+This may have an adverse effect on weight.
 In addition, people who feel more tired are more prone to reaching for sugary foods and drinks in an attempt to combat their tiredness.

 Anxiety and Depression